manoosos/lioncomputerwin/README.md

-Before the first solution setup-run, make sure to
+Before the first solution run, make sure to

 Uncheck, if not unchecked already, the DEBUG compiler constant for the two projects (the LionComputerEmulator class library and the LionWin frontend).